CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

     pack --version
     ```

-5. Now create the default builder that will be used for packeto.
+5. Create the default builder that will be used for packeto.
 A builder includes the buildpacks and everything we need like our environment for building our python app.

     ```bash
     pack config default-builder paketobuildpacks/builder:full